 Key Takeaways

-The key to selling your business for the best price is to make it attractive to buyers.
-While raising your net profit is the best way to get a higher valuation, it’s not always the best way to sell your business.
+The key to selling your ecommerce business for the best price is to make it attractive to buyers on online platforms.
+While raising your net profit is the best way to get a higher valuation, optimizing sales and enhancing your digital presence are also crucial to effectively sell your business.

-Most buyers want to purchase a business that can be run hands-off.
+Most buyers want to purchase an ecommerce business that can be run hands-off.
 Purchasing something with 40 hours a week of required work can be more difficult to sell.
-Outsource operations where possible and avoid making any wholesale changes right before selling.
+Outsource operations where possible and avoid making any wholesale changes to your online store right before selling.

 If you want to get free professional advice, reach out to our Team at Ecomswap.
 We would be happy to provide you with the best exit planning strategy!